panzerdp/dmitripavlutin.com/content/posts/044-spread-operator-perf/index.md

 commentsThreadId: javascript-spread-operator-performance
 ---

-In this post, I will make an interesting investigation on how you could boost the performance of spread operator.
+In this post, you will read an interesting investigation on how to boost the performance of the spread operator.

-Let's start with a short introduction on how [spread operator](how-three-dots-changed-javascript/#41-array-construction) works inside array literals.
+Let's start with a short introduction on how spread operator works inside array literals.

 The spread operator, or three dots, takes an array or generally an iterable `[...arrayOrIterable]` and slices it into pieces.
 Then the array literal uses these pieces to construct a new array.

-The spread operator can be placed in any position inside the array literal:
+The spread operator can be placed at any position inside the array literal:

 ```javascript
 const numbers = [1, 2, 3];